Software-Improvement-Group/sigridci/docs/capabilities/system-security-importing-checkmarx.md

 ## Running scans with Checkmarx

-Sigrid does not specify how you run your scans.
-This can be on-demand in your pipeline, or on a regular schedule.
+Sigrid does not specify how you run should your scans.
+This can be on-demand in your pipeline, or scheduled.
 For setting up Checkmarx and running scans, please use the [Checkmarx SAST documentation](https://checkmarx.com/resource/documents/en/34965-46398-sast-user-guide.html).

 ## Importing results into Sigrid